Roundtables on investment and sustainable development

 In the context of OECD Investment Policy Reviews (IPRs), the PFI has been used by close to 35 countries at varying levels of development and across all continents, as a tool for assessing investment and business climates, and for designing reforms to improve them.

 The PFI also provides a basis for support on regional investment policy dialogue.
 Established regional economic communities are currently using the PFI to promote peer learning on regional investment policy and policy harmonisation among their members.
-Examples include the OECD Africa Investment Initiative, the ASEAN-OECD Investment Programme. the Latin America and Caribbean Investment Initiative , the Investment Compact for Southeast Europe and the Middle East and North Africa Competitiveness Programme.
+Examples include the OECD Sustainable Investment Programme for Africa , the ASEAN-OECD Investment Programme. the Latin America and Caribbean Investment Initiative, the Investment Compact for Southeast Europe and the Middle East and North Africa Competitiveness Programme.